 “At least you’re walking okay.
 Why aren’t you at the pool?”

 I do not know what to say.
 My perpetual slouch makes it necessary to look up at him.
 All I see is arrogance in his expression.
-When I don’t answer, he starts giving me a lecture on drugs.
+When I do not answer, he starts giving me a lecture on drugs.
 I cut him off.

 “You’ll never understand, Scott.
 I tried to be like you guys, but you never accepted me.”

 ”What are you saying, that all that time last spring and summer when you taught me to believe in myself, it’s all a lie?”

 “That’s just it, Scott.
 It’s all about you.
 You never understood me.”